Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 Västerbottenslän, Region 3 consists of both Västernorrlandslän and Jämtland , and Region 4 is Norrbottenslän

-The estimation of the total bear population was previously modeled using the Capture-Mark-Recapture method.
+The estimation of the total bear population is currently modeled using the Capture-Mark-Recapture method.
 A full explanation of the methods used can be found in Kindberg2011.